agateblue/shy-raccoon/README.md

 # Safety features

 - Shy Raccoon is opt-in based: you need to follow the bot to start receiving anonymous messages
+- Messages are rate-limited and a given user won't be able to send more than a couple dozen messages a day by default
-- To be implemented : If you receive an abusive or hateful question, simply answer the bot a message that contain the hashtag "#report" (this is configurable).
+- If you receive an abusive or hateful question, simply answer the bot a message that contain the hashtag "#report" (this is configurable).
 A human will take over to ensure this person can't reach you again, as well as reporting them if necessary.

 # Hosting your own Shy Raccoon